SMD-Autonomy/smd-plc/app/README_x64Linux4gcc7.3.0.txt

 Welcome to your first Connext DDS example!

-This example was generated for architecture x64Linux4gcc7.3.0, using the data type PanAndTiltPositionPublisher from plc.idl.
+This example was generated for architecture x64Linux4gcc7.3.0, using the data type PanAndTiltTransformPublisher from plc.idl.
 This example builds two applications, named plc_publisher and plc_subscriber.